 Oncoplastic surgery of the breast has become an integrated component of the surgical treatment of breast cancer.
 OPP associate the best surgical oncologic principles to achieve wide tumor-free margins with the best principles of plastic surgery to optimize cosmetic outcomes.
-Thanks to oncoplastic techniques, the role of BCS has been extended to include a group of patients who would otherwise require mastectomy to achieve adequate tumor clearance.
-However, even with the use of OPP, cosmetic outcomes may result unsatisfying when a large volume of parenchyma has to be removed, particularly in small-medium size breasts.
+So, a number of conventional mammaplasty techniques have been adapted to allow reconstruction of resection defects with parenchymal flaps using a variety of different approaches.
+Thanks to these oncoplastic techniques, the role of BCS has been extended to include a group of patients who would otherwise require mastectomy to achieve adequate tumor clearance.